Switching broadband and moving house

 Most broadband providers deal in 12 or 18 month contracts.

-If you're not sure how far you are into a broadband contract, get in touch with your provider to check or have a look at our article on the subject.
+Anyone who isn't sure whether they're in contract, or how far they have left to go should get in touch with their provider to check, or have a look at our article on the subject.

-Sometimes, waiting isn't an option: you want to get going now.
+Sometimes, waiting isn't an option: we simply want to get going now.

-If you're beating a retreat because you're seriously unhappy it may be possible to break a contract when there's a serious fault on the part of the provider or a deal has been mis-sold.
+Customers who are seriously unhappy may find it possible to break their contract if there's a serious fault on the part of the provider - for example, the speeds are appalling, or the deal was mis-sold.

-Complain to the broadband provider first, preferably in writing.
-If the issue isn't resolved and the provider refuses to let you out of the contract you could then complain to an independent adjudication body.
+Complain to the ISP first, preferably in writing.
+If the issue isn't resolved and the provider refuses to release you from the contract, exercise your right to complain to an independent adjudication body.

-There's no one body covering all broadband providers but we break down the way it works in this article.
+There's no one body covering all broadband providers, but we break down who deals with which providers in this article.

-However, note that get out of jail free cards are rare For example, it's not admissible to leave a contract because you're moving house, broadband providers want to come with you.
+Note, however, that get out of jail free cards are rare.
+It's not admissible to leave a contract because of a house move: broadband providers will often demand to come with you.